minprog-platforms/project-Madeliefv/README.md

 - stemcell division symmetrically

 ## How it works
-One cell stays put, and the other moves outwards (to the surrounding grid with the least other cells).
+One cell stays put, and the other moves outwards (to the surrounding grid and pushes other cells outwards).
 The chemotherapy can attack the outer cells(first has to kill all cells in the surrounding grid before moving on).
 The stem cells will divide symmetrically with a chance of being given by the user and asymmetrically with a chance of 1- the probability of symmetrically dividing.
 The transitory cells will always move outwards.
-The transitory will divide with a chance of the division rate
+The transitory will divide with a chance of the division rate.

+The model will show the cell count in a live graph.

 ## Example of what the model might look like
 <img src="./doc/Screenshot 2021-12-06 at 14.26.50.png" alt="example" style="height:200px; width:350px;"/>